openbaton/docs/docs/nfvo-installation-deb.md

 apt-get install curl
 ```

-**NOTE** - We assume that you are performing the installation on top of a clean installation either of Ubuntu 14.04, Ubuntu 16.04 or Debian Jessy.
+**NOTE** - We assume that you are performing the installation on top of a clean installation either of **Ubuntu 14.04**, **Ubuntu 16.04** or **Debian Jessy**.
 In other cases we suggest to install the components one by one.
 You can checkout the [bootstrap][bootstrap] repository and see the installation procedures which are executed by the bootstrap script.

 Open Baton can be installed on any kind of environment (physical hosts, virtual machines, containers, etc.).
 Suggested requirements in terms of CPUs, Memory, and disk space are: